-- (a) The State may appeal to superior court any district court pretrial order suppressing evidence or dismissing any charges.
-If there is a dispute about the findings of fact, the superior court shall not be bound by the findings of the district court but shall determine the matter de novo.
-Any further appeal shall be governed by Article 90 of Chapter 15A of the General Statutes. - (b) The defendant may not appeal a denial of a pretrial motion to suppress or to dismiss, but may appeal upon conviction as provided by law. - (c) For any implied consent offense that is first tried in district court and that is appealed to superior court, the case shall only be remanded back to district court with the consent of the prosecutor and the superior court.
-When a case is remanded back to district court, the district court shall hold a new sentencing hearing and shall consider any new convictions, and if the defendant has any pending charges of offenses involving impaired driving, shall delay sentencing in the remanded case until all cases are resolved.
+(a) The State may appeal to superior court any district court preliminary determination granting a motion to suppress or dismiss.
+If there is a dispute about the findings of fact, the superior court shall not be bound by the findings of the district court

+- but shall determine the matter de novo.
+Any further appeal shall be governed by Article 90 of Chapter 15A of the General Statutes. - (b) The defendant may not appeal a denial of a pretrial motion to suppress or to dismiss but may appeal upon conviction as provided by law. - (c) For any implied-consent offense that is first tried in district court and that is appealed to superior court by the defendant for a trial de novo as a result of a conviction, the case shall only be remanded back to district court with the consent of the prosecutor and the superior court.
+When a case is remanded back to district court, the district court shall hold a new sentencing hearing and shall consider any new convictions, and if the defendant has any pending charges of offenses involving impaired driving, shall delay sentencing in the remanded case until all cases are resolved." - PART IV.
+ALLOWING THE ADMISSIBILITY OF DRUG RECOGNITION EXPERTS, HGN TESTIMONY, AND OPINION AS TO SPEED BY AN ACCIDENT RECONSTRUCTION EXPERT - SECTION 5.
+Article 7 of Chapter 8C of the General Statutes is amended by adding a new rule of evidence to read: